We’ve listed 15 common CX metrics to boost your success

 Continue to use pre-existing tools such as NPS and CSAT surveys, but use those in combination with considerations such as revenue and costs associated with each step, time spent, and conversions.
 Then, look at the metrics for each step on your journey map.
 This way you can judge if the full journey is truly maximizing its potential.

 In the insurance example, let’s say a customer needs to file a claim.
-You’ll probably measure how customer feels about the experience of filling out and submitting the claim, as well as how their interaction with their account rep went, how long the claim took to resolve, and how much the process cost them and you.
+You’ll probably measure how your customer feels about the experience of filling out and submitting the claim, as well as how their interaction with their account rep went, how long the claim took to resolve, and how much the process cost them and you.
 One journey score captures all of that data in one number.

 CX Blog Post